-As we get down to the wire before the Tuesday, Nov.
-4, general election, campaign passions may flare.
+As we approach the Tuesday, April 1, election, candidate supporters may want to make their opinions known.
 The Great Bend Tribune appreciates the willingness of those running for office and those supporting the candidates to adhere to the newspaper's letters to the editor policy.

 Cheyenne, Wyo.,-based Great Lakes Airlines notified the city this week that all of its air service at Great Bend Municipal Airport will cease at the end of this month, Airport Manager Martin Miller announced Thursday.
 This is one month shy of its original contract with the United States Department of Transportation.

 The logo for the Great Bend High School Student Council's second-annual Community Day of Service features hands thrusting upwards, as if volunteering.
 That is exactly the idea behind the event, said StuCo President Greg Burley.